 What Is Thermal Imaging?

-In decades past, the best way to find moisture in a home was to rip into drywall or to pull back flooring.
+In decades past, the way to find moisture in a home was to rip into drywall or to pull back flooring.
 This, of course, was an invasive way to find leaks and standing water.

 Today, restoration professionals can often use an infrared camera for water leak detection.
 Thermal imaging is basically using a tool to detect slight temperature differentials inside or outside of a home or business.
 The infrared camera used for thermal imaging creates a visual map that allows the user to pinpoint the exact location of leaks and moisture.